Maths

 At St Mary’s, we have created a dynamic and inclusive mathematics curriculum that embraces the Concrete-Pictorial-Abstract (CPA) mastery approach, empowering our children to develop a deep conceptual understanding of mathematical concepts and apply them confidently in real-life situations.

-Our vision is to foster a love of maths across the school by nurturing our children’s curiosity, thinking skills and self-belief.
+Our vision is to foster a love of maths throughout school by nurturing our children’s curiosity, thinking skills and self-belief.
 Our mastery approach allows all children to develop as resilient and passionate mathematicians, who will flourish for the future.

-Much of our Mathematics curriculum is drawn from HfL Education’s ESSENTIALmaths to ensure a coherent and consistent sequence of content to support sustained progression over time.
+Much of our Mathematics curriculum is drawn from White Rose Maths to ensure a coherent and consistent sequence of content to support sustained progression over time.
 Other elements have been written by staff and advisors based on these sequences.
 We thank all of them for their role in bringing our curriculum together.

 Key Principles of our curriculum